jplag/JPlag/endtoend-testing/README.md

 ### JSON Result Structure

-The structures of the Json file can be traced using the individual record classes, which can be found under `de.jplag.endtoend.model`.
+The structures of the JSON file can be traced using the individual record classes, which can be found under `de.jplag.endtoend.model`.
 The outer structure of the JSON file is recorded in the `ResultDescription` record.
 The record contains a map of several options and the corresponding results.
 The internal structure consists of several `Option` records, each containing information about the test run's current configuration.
 Thus the results can be kept apart from the other configurations.
 The test results for the specified options are also specified in the object.
-This consists of the `ExpectedResult` record, which contains the results of the detection.
+This consists of the `ExpectedResult` record, which contains the detection results.

 Here the hierarchy is as follows: